Understanding Borderline Personality Disorder: Exploring Treatment Programs for Borderline Personality Disorder

 Treatment Settings at a BPD Treatment Center

-There are two primary treatment settings to treat borderline personality disorder: residential and outpatient.
+There are two primary settings for borderline personality disorder treatment massachusetts families can access: residential and outpatient care.

 A residential treatment program allows you to live at the treatment center and is best for those with severe BPD symptoms and/or significant co-occurring disorders.
 For example, if you struggle with anxiety, depression, substance use, self-harm, eating disorders, post-traumatic stress disorder, or other mental health conditions, having 24/7 support can be the best way to treat BPD and provide a solid foundation for recovery.